SAP-samples/integration-suite-b2b-exercises-advanced/Exercise 2/README.md

 # **Exercise 2: set up B2B Simulation**

-In the this exercise, we set up a B2B simulation so that you can use an API test tool to send the interchange payloads to the Integration Suite - B2B system via an HTTP request.
+In  this exercise, we set up a B2B simulation that you can use an API test tool to send the interchange payloads to the Integration Suite - B2B system via an HTTP request.
 The received result via the synchronous HTTP response will be displayed in the same session of the API test tool like shown in the following figure.
 To make all entities unique we recommend adding your user id like TradingPartner-P123456 (if your userid is P123456).
 If your user is like UserXX so, please create then entities like TradingPartner-UserXX.
 In other words: please replace the “P” with “User” and the “123456” with your number.
 As all identifiers are compared as strings be very precise (especially with upper and lower case) there otherwise you will run into error messages.

 ![image](assets/1.png)